jobint001/intelunnati_Fake_news_detection/README.md

 ## Data cleaning

-Unnecessary colum in the data is removed as they do not affect the performance of the model.
+Unnecessary column in the data is removed as they do not affect the performance of the model.
 Fake news is labeled as 0 and True news is labeled as 1.
 Tiltle, text, label columns are used from the initial dataset.

 To check for missing values (NaN) ``  Check_forNAN(data) `` function is used.
 If any missing values are found `` data.dropna()`` removes those rows.